DIY Air-Conditioned Dog House: Installing a Drop Ceiling and Insulation

 Installing the Drop Ceiling

-As described above, under "Design Considerations", after cutting the ceiling piece to size, the trick was to have one end of the ceiling support be extra wide and pre-attached to another piece of wood so that it could be screwed into place after the ceiling was in place.
-You can see the ceiling support in the some of the photos, above.
+As described above under "Design Considerations", after cutting the ceiling piece to size, the trick was to have one end of the ceiling support be extra wide and pre-attached to another piece of wood so that it could be screwed into place after the ceiling was in place.
+You can see the ceiling support in some of the photos, above.

 For the ceiling support on the two long walls and the short wall with the door, I used Lowe's part number 4511, 1" x 2" x 8' Premium Furring strips.
 I bought four.
 For the other short wall, I used Lowe's part number 4510, 1" x 4" x 8' Premium Furring Strips.
 I bought eight because they were intended to be used for the exterior trim.
 I used a leftover piece for the ceiling support.

 To attach the furring strips to the studs, I used the same exterior screws as for the exterior trim, Lowe's part number 323893, "1 - 1/4 x 8 x 8 PGP EXT SCR STARD".
 I attached the strips with the wider dimension extending out from the wall.
 I may have drilled small starter holes, at least for the first couple of screws in each strip.